sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 Recently, Web Console have gotten to be able to spawn a console anywhere in a web app.
-However, it haven't supported requests like Web API yet, and so, precisely, it's not true that we can call Web Console anywhere.
+However, it haven't supported requests like Web API yet, and so, precisely, it's not that we can call Web Console anywhere.

 #### config.web_console.anywhere